Copyright: EPI Inc. Contact: tech@epi-eng.com

 Mark 9 Show Box

-Although EPSY acquired a significant inventory of finished parts from EPI, they couldn’t build gearboxes until they could get past the delays encountered by one of the vendors thay had chosen to CNC-finish the EPI housing castings they acquired (The same machining operations which EPI accomplished in-house on conventional machining equipment).
+Although EPSYS acquired a significant inventory of finished parts from EPI, they couldn’t build gearboxes until they could get past the delays encountered by one of the vendors thay had chosen to CNC-finish the EPI housing castings they acquired (The same machining operations which EPI accomplished in-house on conventional machining equipment).

-That CNC process encountered significant delays, and in the intervening time period, EPI produced several more PSRU's for EPSY, and in addition, inspected and overhauled a unit which had been on an engine that had lost it's oil (no damage to the PSRU).
+That CNC process encountered significant delays, and in the intervening time period, EPI produced several more PSRU's for EPSYS, and in addition, inspected and overhauled a unit which had been on an engine that had lost it's oil (no damage to the PSRU).

-The rights, tooling, and production facilities for the entire V8 powerplant, including the Mark-9 PSRU, were then acquired by a company called Silver Wings Aviation, a company wholly owned by Dr. Doug Pohl, one of the driving forces behind the survival of the original EngineAir powerplant and EPSY.
+The rights, tooling, and production facilities for the entire V8 powerplant, including the Mark-9 PSRU, were then acquired by a company called Silver Wings Aviation, a company wholly owned by Dr. Doug Pohl, one of the driving forces behind the survival of the original EngineAir powerplant and EPSYS.
 Dr. Pohl had completed an EA-powered LancAir-4P (L4P) in 2001, and had been instrumental in the solution of many of the design issues which plagued the EA-V8 engine and its ECU system.
 Dr. Pohl continued to develop the powerplant and to support other builders who were using it.
 He used his V8-powered L4P to commute between his home on the east coast of Florida and the hospital on the west coast of Florida where he was the Chief of Pathology.

 On July 7, 2008, as Dr. Pohl began his return flight home from work, the engine in his L4P malfunctioned just after takeoff.
 The aircraft stalled and spun into the ground, killing a dear friend, skilled doctor, and dedicated family man.